 To influence and nurture positive attitudes

-To take a holistic approach to include individual and family centred services
+To take a holistic approach to individual and family centred services

 To benefit the public, especially those who may need additional support